Article

 However, maintaining troops overseas proved extremely expensive.
 Modern historians believe that the costs of the province exceeded the revenues.
 Britain became a “subsidized region,” and its conquest, while solving immediate tasks, in the long term brought more problems than benefits.

 Before coming to power, Claudius was married twice.
-His third wife was Valeria Messalina, a grandniece of Augustus, who bore him his only son, Britannicus.
+His third wife was Valeria Messalina, a grand-niece of Augustus, who bore him his only son, Britannicus.
 However, she became famous not for this, but for her insatiable lust – the most sordid rumors circulated about the empress.

 Having lost influence, Messalina went all-in.
 In 48 AD, she organized a conspiracy to kill Claudius so that her lover Gaius Silius would become regent for the young Britannicus.
 Narcissus exposed the conspiracy, and Messalina and her lover were executed.

-However, the intrigues did not stop there: now Agrippina began to seek power for her son Lucius.
+However, the intrigues did not end there: now Agrippina began to seek power for her son Lucius.
 In 49 AD, Seneca was returned from exile and became the boy's mentor.
 In 50 AD, his wife convinced Claudius to officially adopt his stepson, which further weakened Britannicus's already shaky position.
 As a praenomen, Lucius received the family name of Claudius – Nero.

 According to the more complimentary opinion of Dio Cassius, Claudius was a worthy ruler but easily succumbed to the corrupting influence of his wives and freedmen.

-Having endured all the humiliations from his own family and the higher nobility, he continued Caligula's policy of strengthening the princeps's power and limiting the Senate, but acted much more moderately, thoughtfully, and effectively.
+Having endured all the humiliations from his own family and the upper nobility, he continued Caligula's policy of strengthening the princeps's power and limiting the Senate, but acted much more moderately, thoughtfully, and effectively.
 Instead of breaking old institutions, he began to gradually build new ones.

 Not being feeble-minded, Claudius skillfully used the talents of his freedmen, but unfortunately, he failed to control his own wives, which ultimately led to the downfall of Tiberius Claudius Caesar Augustus Germanicus, the fourth emperor of Rome.